Some-Apps/ShelterPartner/Documentation/ShelterPartner App/Visitor Tab/Visitor Tab.md

-The Visitor Tab is only available on admin accounts and recommended to be used on a shelter owned iPad with Admin Mode turned on and the Guided Access setting on your iPad enabled.
+The **Visitor Tab** is a feature designed exclusively for admin accounts.
+It is intended to enhance the shelter experience by allowing visitors to browse adoptable animals in a user-friendly manner.
+This tab is recommended to be used on a shelter-owned iPad with Admin Mode turned on and the Guided Access setting enabled for a seamless and secure browsing experience.

-Here you can allow visitors of your shelter to view adoptable animals.
-By tapping on their photo, they'll be able to see additional photos and information about that animal
+---

+## Features

+**1.** View Adoptable Animals
+- Animals are organized into two categories: **Dogs** and **Cats**.
+- Each animal is displayed with a name and a primary photo.

+**2.** Animal Details
+- By tapping on an animal's photo, visitors can access additional photos and detailed information, including temperament, age, and special notes.

+**3.** Slideshow Mode
+- A slideshow feature is included for a visually engaging experience.
+- Simply tap the slideshow button to cycle through all adoptable animals in full-screen mode.